zsemersky/Semerskyetal_2026/README.md

 The output is a .xlsx workbook with two tabs, one for Ni enzymes and one for Fe enzymes.

 ## Instructions for use on your own data
-The format of each script is listed below.
-Input files much match the expected format of the demo files Required columns for input.xlsx for `refine_metal_pdb.R`:
+The general format of each script is listed below.
+Executable format can also be used (see demos).
+Input files much match the expected format of the demo files.
+Required columns for input.xlsx for `refine_metal_pdb.R`:
 - Metal
 - Uniprot